Riadloc/postcss-pxtorem/README.md

         - `['body']` will match `.body-class`
     - If value is regexp, it checks to see if the selector matches the regexp.
         - `[/^body$/]` will match `body` but not `.body`
+- `folderBlackList` (Array) The folder name to ignore and leave as px.
+    - If value is string, it checks to see if file path contains the string.
+        - `['/PC']` will match path `/PC/index.html`
+    - If value is regexp, it checks to see if file path matches the regexp.
+        - `[/PC/i]` will match path `/pc/index.html`
 - `replace` (Boolean) replaces rules containing rems instead of adding fallbacks.
 - `mediaQuery` (Boolean) Allow px to be converted in media queries.
 - `minPixelValue` (Number) Set the minimum pixel value to replace.